tgolla/GCodeParser/README.md

 ### `HasWord(char letter)`
 The HasWord method returns a Boolean true if the word (letter followed by value).
 The method does test to confirm the character provided is a valid G-Code word.

+### `Initialize()`
+The Initialize method is call when the class in initialized and each time a new line is detected in `AddCharToLine(char c)`.
+If using the same instance of the GCodeParser with multiple files you may need to manually execute the method.

 ### `IsWord(char letter)`
 The IsWord method returns a Boolean true if the character provided represents a valid G-Code word.